Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: The Methodology of Fanoos

 In this work, the primary method of producing explanations at desired levels of abstraction is entirely implicit---that is, without explicitly tracking what boxes or predicates are considered more or less abstract (note that the operator we mentioned that attempts to learn such relations is invoked optionally by human users, and it not used in any of the evaluations we present).
 Instead, we leverage the groundedness of our predicates to naturally form partial orderings over semantic states (their ``abstractness'' level) which in turn are appropriately reflected in syntax.

 On the opposite end of the spectrum is explicit expert tuning of abstraction orderings to be used in the system.
-Fanoos can easily be adapted to leverage expert-labels (e.g., taxonomies as in \cite{srikant1995mining}, or even simply type/grouping-labels without explicit hierarchical information) to preference subsets of predicates conditionally on user-responses, but for the sake of this paper, we reserve agreement with expert-labels as an independent metric of performance in our evaluation, prohibiting the free use of such knowledge by the algorithm during testing.
+Fanoos can easily be adapted to leverage labels from experts (e.g., taxonomies as in \cite{srikant1995mining}, or even simply type/grouping-labels without explicit hierarchical information) to preference subsets of predicates conditionally on user responses, but for the sake of this paper, we reserve agreement with human-provided labels as an independent metric of performance in our evaluation, prohibiting the free use of such knowledge by the algorithm during testing.
 As a side benefit, by forgoing direct supervision, we demonstrate that the concept of abstractness is recoverable from the semantics and structure of the problem itself.